WHAT IS WELLNESS?

 Wellness is about more than just physical health.
-Most models of wellness include at least 6 dimensions (and sometimes up to 9 or 12):
+Most models of wellness include at least six dimensions (and sometimes up to 9 or 12):

-- Physical: A healthy body through exercise, nutrition, sleep, etc.
+- Physical: Nourishing a healthy body through exercise, nutrition, sleep, etc.

-- Mental: Engagement with the world through learning, problem-solving, creativity, etc.
+- Mental: Engaging the world through learning, problem-solving, creativity, etc.

-- Emotional: Being in touch with, aware of, accepting of, and able to express one’s feelings (and those of others).
+- Emotional: Being aware of, accepting and expressing our feelings, and understanding the feelings of others.

-- Spiritual: Our search for meaning and purpose in human existence.
+- Spiritual: Searching for meaning and higher purpose in human existence.